geobro1992/geobro1992.github.io/_cats/poetry-corner.md

 Do you want your titular luminosity?

 Shame on you for fooling him once\
-For praying on the village dunce\
+For preying on the village dunce\
 Robbed him of his real reality\
 Now he sits at home alone\
 Staring blankly at his phone\